 STEP 3: SEWING TOGETHER THE TWO LONG SIDES AND ONE SHORT SIDE

 Position the edge of the presser foot along the edge of the bookmark.
-Start sewing using a straight stitch, back tacking at the beginning
+Start sewing using a straight stitch, backstitching at the beginning

 As you approach the corner, stop sewing close to the corner, lower the needle into the fabric, raise the presser foot, turn the fabric so you can sew across the short side, lower the presser foot and continue to sew.
 When you get to the next corner do the same thing.
-At the end, back tack.
+At the end, backstitch to secure the threads.

 STEP 4: TRIM CORNERS

-Clip the corners diagonally being careful not to cut any stitching.
+With a fabric scissor, clip the corners diagonally being careful not to cut into the stitching.
+This will help reduce the bulk

 STEP 5: TURN RIGHT SIDE OUT